f-puig/VOI/README.md

 # VOI: Variables-Of-Interest #

 VOI is a small package to denoise multidimensional NMR spectra.
 Currently, it can be used to denoise 2D NMR and 3D NMR spectra.
+This package has been written in **MATLAB** programming language, but the main function from this package (VOI2D.m) has been also translated to **R**.
 VOI denoising strategy filters NMR variables based on two parameters defined by the user:
 1) The intensity **threshold**: The intensity of the selected variables will be *higher* than the established threshold.
 Otherwise, these variables will be discarded.
 2) The **minvoi**: This parameter represents the *minimal* number of connected variables that constitutes a peak.
 If the set of connected variables is smaller than the minvoi, the set of adjacent variables will be considered as noise and it will be discarded.

-This package is written in MATLAB programming language and it contains the following functions:
+The functions that can be donwloaded from this repository are the following:

+**For MATLAB**
 - rbnmr2D.m: to import 2rr Bruker files to Matlab environment.
 - read2rr.m: to import 2rr Bruker files to Matlab environment, and to prepare the data for VOI denosing.
 - rbnmr3D.m: to import 3rrr Bruker files to Matlab environment.